dharmax/am-i-allowed/README.md

 * Built in rich, expandable Operations taxonomy that makes life easier.
 * Smart default system to minimize coding and configuration of roles etc.
 * Sophisticated built-in logic which is easily expandable/replaced.
 * The above feature set provides a practical support for either RBAC, ABAC, DAC and MAC.
+* It is easy to write a fontend for it, for role assignment and definition, etc., as well as to wrap it as a micro service and externalize its elegant API.

  ### Advantages over existing solutions
  There are other (very good) libraries that do similar things.
 This one, however, is tighter and smaller yet very powerful thanks to the utilization of Javascript specific features, and a design approach that says: keep it simple, even if the requirements are real-world sophisticated.
 For example:
- 1. A simple application can easily use the group mechanism instead of using a single role definition;
+ 1. A simple application can easily use the group mechanism instead of using even a single role.
  1. The same mechanism can be used for simple DAC, too.
  1. A complex application may easily override the default logic and add fine-grained, context sensitive logic only in the specific cases and entities it is needed (ABAC style).
- 1. It is possible to easily define permission inheritance.
+ 1. You can easily define permission inheritance.

 ## Install
 `npm i am-i-allowed`